ahmedibra3/InService_Dashboard/README.md

 - Admin access is restricted to those with the private URL and credentials provided by the organization.
 Ensure that these details are kept confidential to prevent unauthorized access.
 - Regularly rotate admin credentials and update the private URL if necessary for enhanced security.
 - For additional security, ensure that sensitive data is stored and transmitted securely (e.g., using HTTPS).

 ---

+## Contributing
+We welcome contributions from the community to improve the platform!
+To contribute:

+**1. Fork the repository.**
+**2. Create a new branch:**
+  git checkout -b feature/your-feature-name
+**3. Commit your changes:**
+    git commit -m "Describe your changes"
+**4. Push to the branch:**
+    git push origin feature/your-feature-name
+**5. Create a pull request on GitHub and describe the proposed changes.**

+---